By: Dr. Craig Hauser, M.D. & Monica Hauser

 If you need further help and guidance, schedule an appointment with Hauser Health if you’re in Frederick or the surrounding areas in Maryland, Pennsylvania, or Virginia.
 We’ll work with you to build a realistic plan (and tailored-fit to your needs) to eat healthy this holiday season and in the coming year ahead.

-Ask us about our 7 Week Jump Start Plan to help you lose those unwanted pounds in the New Year.
+Ask us about our 7 Week Jump Start Plan to help you lose those unwanted pounds, and avoid the weight gain in the New Year.